nebevets/concertTickets/README.md

 # Concert tickets

->Clone on download this project to your local computer.
+>Clone or download this project to your local computer.

->In the project src directory, you run:
+>In the project directory, run:

 ### `npm start`